Anh-Thuong-Vo/arraylist-and-linklist-mdodson22/worksheet.md

 2. In this question, you will recreate the Java code to build a LinkedList.
 The intention is that, after watching the live-coding videos, you should be able to *independently* think through how a LinkedList works, and to write the code from scratch.
 I encourage you to do this section of the worksheet *without* referring to the videos.

     You can download the starter code in `MyLinkedList.java` and work in Eclipse.
 I recommend using Github Desktop (or commandline git, if you're comfortable with it) to make updating your repo easier.
 a.
 First, we need to create the inner Node class.
 What member variables does it need?
 What information is stored in each of these member variables?
 Write the code for these member variables, and initialize them in the Node constructor.

+   The inner Node class needs the member variables 'T data' and 'Node next'.
+The information stored in 'T data' is

 b.
 What are the member variables of the MyLinkedList class?
 What information is stored in each of these member variables?
 What should they be initialized to?
 Write the code for these member variables, and initialize them in the MyLinkedList constructor.
 Consider where the `head` and `tail` pointers, in particular, should point.

+   The member variables of the MyLinkedList class are 'Node head', 'Node tail', and 'int size'.
+The information stored in the

 c.
 Another easy one - fill out the code for `size()`, which should return the current number of elements in our MyLinkedList.
 d.
 For a singly-linked list, there are two cases we have to think about for `add()`.
 What are those cases?
 What should be done in each case?
 Write the code for `add()` when you understand what should happen in each case.
 e.
 The next method, `get()` requires looping through the nodes to get to the correct index.
 Fill in the code for `get()`.